Tom Selleck: Hitting on a Long Shot

 Tom Selleck looks back at his sharpshooting Aussie western, Quigley Down Under.

-Tom Selleck believes the 30th anniversary of his popular big-screen western Quigley Down Under is worth celebrating — and knew exactly how he wanted to do it.
+Tom Selleck thinks the 30th anniversary of his famous big-screen cowboy movie Quigley Down Under is worth celebrating — and he knew exactly how he wanted to do it.

-“I called a guy who restores antique firearms and had him restore an 1878 Colt revolver,” Selleck says.
-That gun does not appear in the film, but Selleck thinks it’s the kind Quigley would have chosen.
-“If he owned a handgun, it would be a state-of-the-art double-action revolver — that’s why I picked it.
-Plus, I just love the old-time way it looks.”
+“I contacted a guy who repairs old guns and had him fix up an 1878 Colt revolver,” Selleck says.
+That gun isn't in the movie, but Selleck thinks it's the kind Quigley would have chosen.
+“If he had a handgun, it would be a modern double-action revolver — that's why I picked it.
+Plus, I just love the old-fashioned way it looks.”

-Selleck displays the Colt in a case with a brass plaque that reads “I said I never had much use for one.
-Never said I didn’t know how to use it.”
+Selleck shows off the Colt in a case with a metal plate that reads “I said I never had much use for one.
+Never said I didn't know how to use it.”

-That line, from the film’s audience-rousing climax, is etched in the memory of western fans who embraced the film in 1990, as well as those who have since discovered it through subsequent cable TV showings.
+That line, from the movie's exciting climax, is well-remembered by western fans who enjoyed the movie in 1990, as well as those who have since discovered it on cable TV.

-“When I found the script, it had already been through a lot of hands, one of them being Sean Connery’s,” Selleck recalls.
+“When I found the script, it had already been handled by a lot of people, one of them being Sean Connery,” Selleck recalls.
 “But I just absolutely loved it.”
-Selleck played Matthew Quigley, an American sharpshooter who travels to Australia to accept a high-paying job from rancher Elliott Marston (Alan Rickman).
-Upon arrival he picks up a traveling companion in a woman (Laura San Giacomo) dubbed Crazy Cora by her fellow passengers.
-But when Quigley learns the job is killing Aborigines, he decks his host and escapes with Cora into the outback.
+Selleck played Matthew Quigley, an American sharpshooter who travels to Australia to take a high-paying job from rancher Elliott Marston (Alan Rickman).
+When he gets there, he picks up a female traveling companion (Laura San Giacomo) nicknamed Crazy Cora by her fellow passengers.
+But when Quigley learns the job is killing Aboriginal people, he punches his host and escapes with Cora into the outback.

-Quigley Down Under wasn’t Selleck’s first western.
-In 1979 he starred in a TV miniseries adaptation of Louis L’Amour’s The Sacketts, then reunited with that same cast in 1982 for The Shadow Riders, another L’Amour adaptation.
+Quigley Down Under wasn't Selleck's first cowboy movie.
+In 1979 he starred in a TV miniseries based on Louis L’Amour’s The Sacketts, then reunited with that same cast in 1982 for The Shadow Riders, another L’Amour adaptation.
 “By then I was hooked,” Selleck says.
-Even after the amiable detective series Magnum P.I. made him a household name, he was eager to get back in a saddle.
+Even after the friendly detective show Magnum P.I. made him a household name, he was eager to get back on a horse.

 TOM SELLECK, QUIGLEY DOWN UNDER, 1990